arttuheinila/simple_timer/README.md

-# simple_timer
+# Super Stopwatch

-Simple timer program with PySimpleGui with the option of pause, reset and exit
+Simple terminal stopwatch which you start and stop with ENTER.
+Exit w.
+Ctrl-C